SumbyK/SumbyK/README.md

-Microbiologst mainly working on Molecular Ecology
+I'm a Microbiologst mainly working on Molecular Ecology project in wine, and soil
 - 🌱 I’m currently a Research Fellow in Soil Ecology
-- 🏢 Adelaide University
-- 🌏 Adelaide, Australia
-- 📫 krista.sumby@adelaide.edu.au

 <!---